Tanq16/blog_site/_posts/2023-06-25-cloudfoxable.md

 ## Setup & First Flag

 My initial setup starts with getting into my [containerized security toolkit](https://github.com/tanq16/containerized-security-toolkit).
-From there, setup a sandbox account in the default organization (`security-testing`) with access keys of a user with admin privileges.
+From there, set up a sandbox account in the default organization (`security-testing`) with access keys of a user with admin privileges.
 Then, the following in serial order &rarr;

 ```bash
 awsn sts get-caller-identity # check user access keys